Why Is Local Search Engine Optimization Important?

-- Include your city in your content, along with specific information such as landmarks or tourist attractions where appropriate.
+- Include your city in your content and specific information such as landmarks or tourist attractions where appropriate.

 - Include schema markup on your website.
 Schema markup is a structured code that tells Google what the content on your site means and how it relates to other sources of online data.

 - Business listings are the foundation of local SEO.
-Listings are found on websites and directories such as Yelp, Google+ Local, Bing Places, Psychology Today, and many others
+Listings are found on websites and directories such as Yelp, Google+ Local, Bing Places, Psychology Today, and many other web pages.

-- Citations are all the places online that references your practice.
-It is essential to make sure your practice’s name, address, and phone number (NAP) are precisely the same everywhere it appears online, including punctuation.
+- Citations are all the places online that reference your practice.
+It is essential to ensure your practice’s name, address, and phone number (NAP) are precisely the same everywhere it appears online, including punctuation.

 - Social media marketing uses various platforms to engage with prospective clients and collaborate with industry influencers.
 Find where your ideal clients hang out online and embrace networking.